The Trusted Shops Awards are coming!

 The Chinese New Year (CNY) is approaching.
-As you probably already know, it is a very important holiday in China.
-In today’s blog, we wanted to take a look at what your online shop can do to make the most out of this important holiday.
+As you probably already know, it is a very important holiday in China and throughout Asia.
+In today’s blog, we wanted to take a look at what your online shop can do to make the most out of this highly celebrated holiday.

 The Chinese New Year is a holiday that goes by many names.
 In China, it is called chunjie (春节), and is also referred to as the Spring Festival.

 However, it’s worth noting that this holiday is important throughout much of Asia, not just China (more than 20% of the world population celebrates this holiday!).